nickmvega/predicting_stock_market/README.md

 ## simulation.ipynb

 This Jupyter Notebook provides an interactive environment for simulating the trading algorithm using the functions defined in simulation.py.
 It allows users to experiment with different parameters and visualize the results.

+## fetch_fred_data.py

+This Python script contains a function to fetch historical economic indicators data from the Federal Reserve Economic Data (FRED) using the `fredapi` library.
+The fetched data includes series such as Consumer Price Index, Dow Jones Industrial Average, Federal Funds Interest Rate, and more.

 ## Usage